ludlovian/scrapie/README.md

 But also, most scrapers & parsers do far more than I need.
-Why learn a while new DSL in either XSLT paths or JQuery commands when a few lines of JS will do it.
+Why learn a while new DSL in either XSLT paths or JQuery commands when a few lines of JS will do it?

 It is super simple, very tolerant and docile.
 Like a sheep.